 When the festive season rolls around, my wish list is always the same - a new drysuit, a pair of Steiner binoculars, a good sea fishing kayak and a Brompton folding bike.
 Not much to ask you might think for a lifetime of chipper optimism and general good-eggery but apparently my loved ones disagree.
-So this season, I have sourced ten completely new ideas of wildly varying value and listed them in ascending order, from ‘Pocket Change Token’ to ‘Wow, you really do love me’.
+So, I have sourced a few ideas of wildly varying value and listed them in ascending order, from ‘Pocket Change Token’ to ‘Wow, you really do love me’.
 I don’t anticipate any personal joy beyond item number 2 – but just in case your people are more generous than the tight-fisted Smiths, I’ve included the good stuff regardless…

 The What Knot is designed to tie a line at any point along its length, simply by threading the ends through the barrel and tightening the twist grip.
 It is easily adjusted or released, even under tension, and its plastic construction means no corrosion.
 On the back of extensive testing with cloth, cable, rope and chain and with loads of up to 600kg, it even comes with a lifetime warranty.
 Of course, improved seamanship knowledge would make the What Knot redundant – and that makes it as much an insult as a treat.
 But given its price and practicality, its stocking filler pedigree is easily justified.

 Price £26 (four-pack)